BrownSpaceEngineering/gr-ccsds/README.md

 ## Design Documents

-We will be releasing our communications design documentation as open-source as progress is made on PVDX, but we are currently exploring the best means to do so as our internal documentation is on a different platform.
+We will be releasing our communications design documentation open-source as progress is made on PVDX, but we are currently exploring the best means to do so, given our internal documentation is on a different platform.

 For now, if you'd like access, please email either bse@brown.edu or alexander_khosrowshahi@brown.edu and put